 What is vitamin B12?
-There’s a ton of nonsense on the internet, and we felt we should make a dedicated section just for this.
+There’s a ton of nonsense on the internet, and we felt like we should make a dedicated section just for this.
 After all, it’s not just pernicious anemia patients who suffer from B12 deficiency.
-There are those people with gastric surgeries, tapeworm infections, vegan diets, age-related decline in stomach acid, etc.
+There are those people with gastric surgeries, tapeworm infections, vegan diets, age-related decline in stomach acid, and more.

 So, without further ado, let’s dive right in.

 On Vitamin B12, Dogs And Vomit

 Almost a century ago, a very crippling form of anemia was affecting people, causing very low red blood cell counts, neurological damage, and eventually death.
-Doctors named the disease pernicious anemia, and were trying hard to find a cure.
+Doctors named the disease pernicious anemia, and were having a hard time finding a cure.

 The breakthrough occurred when Dr. George Hoyt Whipple of the University of Rochester ran an experiment, showing that the administration of liver rapidly restored the blood counts of dogs he had made anemic by making them bleed.